dojo/docs/dojox/gfx/matrix-tutorial.rst

 Effectively all transformations are always applied from right to left sequentially, and they can be combined producing a matrix, which defines a complex transformation.

-`dojox.gfx <dojox/gfx>`_ defines several constants and functions to deal with matrices.
+:ref:`dojox.gfx <dojox/gfx>` defines several constants and functions to deal with matrices.
 Below is the list of their formal definitions:

 * ``identity`` does nothing: